Webhooks

 Example: Formatting messages

-Glue uses webhooks to format messages.
+Glue uses markdown to format messages.
 The following features are supported:

 • Text styling